Website Design and Development

-At MRN Web Designs, a premier web design New Jersey service, we know exactly what you’re up against.
+At MRN Web Designs, a premier North Carolina based web service firm, we know exactly what you’re up against.
 While we’d love to help your website reach its fullest potential — so that your business reaches its fullest potential, too — we’re also here to help you learn as much about the website design (and redesign) process.
 Check out out blog for great educational topics!

-With that in mind, let’s take a quick look at what our web design New Jersey experts would suggest for your ultimate website redesign checklist:
+With that in mind, let’s take a quick look at what our web design North Carolina experts would suggest for your ultimate website redesign checklist:

 1. Take Care of the Technical Basics.

 Before you really start developing a new website to represent your business, you want to make sure that you address all the technical aspects of website design.
 We design sites that are not just mobile friendly websites, but completely responsive websites that are viewable on mobile, laptop, desktop and tablet.
 This gives you a strong foundation for search engine optimization, and it also shows site visitors that you care about your business.

 - Spelling and Grammar: Google is getting pickier about these all the time, and it considers poor spelling and poor grammar to be indicative of overall low-quality content.